tombedor/just-claude/README.md

 just-claude init
 ```

-This will install a hook which will automatically make any `just` commands available to Claude via [Claude Agent Skills](https://www.claude.com/blog/skills)
+This will install a hook which will automatically make any `just` recipes available to Claude via [Claude Agent Skills](https://www.claude.com/blog/skills), and keep them synchronized (via a Claude session hook).

 ## Requirements